Apr 12, 2026

 A printing technology named after optimism.
 I kept returning to that.

-Everything I learned—the translucent layering, the registration drift, the limited palette, the ink that never quite dries—pointed toward a single question: could you simulate the feeling of this in a browser?
+Everything I learned—the translucent layering, the registration drift, the limited palette, the ink that never quite dries—kept pointing back to the same question: could I simulate the feeling of this in a browser?

-RIKO is my answer to that question.
-Drag in your artwork, choose your ink layers, watch them interact.
+So I built RIKO(cha).
+You can simply drag in your artwork, choose your ink layers, choose your paper, watch them interact.
 No machine, no Masters, no roller-mark disasters on a second pass.
 Just the aesthetic logic of Riso printing, running in a tab.